Self-Confrontation: When Biblical Counseling Becomes Behavioral Control

 At first, this can feel spiritually powerful.
 The system offers certainty, structure, explanations, and a sense of disciplined growth.

-But the psychological paradox is what makes systems like this so powerful: the person believes they are becoming freer while simultaneously becoming more self-policing, more dependent on approved frameworks, more fearful of independent thought, and more vulnerable to spiritual authority.
+But the paradox is what makes systems like this so powerful: the person believes they are becoming freer while simultaneously becoming more self-policing, more dependent on approved frameworks, more fearful of independent thought, and more vulnerable to spiritual authority.
+Many people have found themselves so burdened by guilt and self-examination, their lives and ministry ability are impaired by obsessive thoughts.

 That is why many former participants describe feeling spiritually trapped even while believing they were becoming more “biblical.”
 The control gradually becomes internalized.